The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

 We see that for a given grid size, the characteristic mapping method gives a better solution than the GALS method.
-This is in part due to the fact that the CM method is initially advecting a linear transformation ($\vec{\chi}(t=0, \vec{x}) = \vec{x}$) while the GALS method is advecting a more complicated function, the level set function representing the circle.
-This explains why the CM solution is more accurate in a case where the remapping is done on the same grid as the advection grid (as in figures \ref{fig:GALSvsXYZ}(b) compared to figure \ref{fig:GALSvsXYZ}(a)).\\
+This is in part due to the fact that the CM method starts from a linear initial condition $\vec{\chi}_0 = \vec{x}$ which can be exactly represented by Hermite cubics.
+Any feature of complexity higher than linear arise from the velocity field and accumulates at the rate of $\bigO (\incr{t} )$ per step, hence it takes longer for significant high frequencies to appear.
+In contrast, the GALS method has a more complicated initial condition.
+The level-set function already contains $\bigO(1)$ linear, quadratic and cubic features.
+Under advection effects, these can quickly generate sharp features that the grid cannot represent.
+Therefore, when the maximum resolution level $N_f = N_g$ is fixed, CM will be more accurate than GALS, as shown in figure \ref{fig:GALSvsXYZ}.

-We also see that when the remapping grid is fine enough (as in figures \ref{fig:GALSvsXYZ}(f) and \ref{fig:GALSvsXYZ}(h)) the CM method is able to represent the transformation rather accurately and no significant error is accumulated.
-Therefore, the final transformation stored in $\vec{\chi}_0$ is smooth and very close to the identity transformation, which is represented sufficiently well on an $8\times8$ grid with our choice of $\mathcal{E}_1$ and $\mathcal{E}_2$.
-If the remapping grid is limited in its refinements as in \ref{fig:GALSvsXYZ}b) and \ref{fig:GALSvsXYZ}d), more error accumulates over time and the final transformation is not as close to identity transformation, and thus a finer grid has to be maintained to represent the computed transformation. \\
+A particularly attractive feature of the CM method is that computation efficiency is optimized by the adaptive separation between coarse grid advection calculations and fine grid deformation representation.
+Indeed, in a short time interval, deformations caused by the advection are small, and errors are dominated by velocity integration in time.
+It is therefore most efficient to perform these steps on a coarse grid: they happen frequently, but computation is cheap on a coarse grid, and the coarse grid is sufficient to represent the small deformation.
+In fact, doing submap updates on a fine grid would be wasteful since fine grid representation errors would be negligible compared to error from velocity integration.
+For the global time map, the error is dominated by difficulties in representing sharp features which requires a high grid resolution.
+However, global map updates do not happen often, and we can afford to use a fine grid representation.

-A particularly attractive feature of the CM method is how computational time is in a sense optimized by the separation between coarse grid advection calculations (frequent but cheap) and fine grid storage operations on $\vec{\chi}_0$ (costly but infrequent).
 Table \ref{table:times} compares the computational times for the GALS and CM method.
-For very coarse grids, the CM method is slower because it has to solve an advection problem for each dimension of the transformation.
-But for the more interesting case of an interpolation grid that is significantly finer than the advection grid (e.g. for a $256\times256$ remapping grid and a $32\times32$ advection grid), the CM method is clearly faster.
-The efficiency aspect is studied in more details in section \ref{sec:CPU}.
+For very coarse grids, the CM method is slower due to the overhead from processing the adaptivity.
+For the cases where the representation grid is finer than the advection grid, the CM method is clearly faster.
+The efficiency aspect is studied in more detail in section \ref{sec:CPU}.